Mambix/FreeCAD-yaml-workbench/README.md

 ## Contribution
 Contributions to this repo are welcome.
 Please fork this repo and create a pull request.

+If you want to work on the code make sure to install the
+[FreeCAD-Stubs] package to receive proper type hinting.

 ## Known Issues
 The code is still in very early stages so I don't expect this to work on all imports.
 I tested it on my projects and it looks like it is working good enough to be released to public for further testing.